We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 - Are they working on a major project which is approaching a due date?

-Are they going through a difficult time when cost-saving is a top priority, company culture is full of negativity and mistrust, they have gone through massive layoffs, customers are neglected, and everyone wears a long face?
+- Are they going through what appears to be a difficult time where cost-saving is a top priority?
+Perhaps the company culture is full of negativity and mistrust, or they have gone through massive layoffs.
+Is there any chance that customers are being neglected?

 Or, are they just a dynamic, highly agile company run by smart and creative folks, which may work excellently for some people and be confusing and mind-blowing for others?